department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/product/screen-reader-walkthrough.md

 ## Connected Apps
 - Puts focus on H1, which is convenient.
-- Rather than go through the whole thing, Angela just went to H1 and hit number 2 to see if they were H2s -- but there is nothing else on here. **Angela suggested having an H2 that says Connected Apps and the rest are H3.** So could easily skip down to Veteran programs and services.
+- Rather than go through the whole thing, Angela just went to H1 and hit number 2 to see if they were H2s -- but "there is nothing else on here." **Angela suggested having an H2 that says Connected Apps and the rest are H3.** So could easily skip down to Veteran programs and services.
+Structure seems to make sense but it could be helpful to have H2 connected apps and drop all the app names to H3.
 - [Though it’s weird right now] The buttons do need to be like this.
 - “If I don't have 20 page long app names, I've gone through a bunch of buttons that say disconnect and learn about, so the app names are more valuable than brevity.”
-- **Structure seems to make sense but it could be helpful to have H2 connected apps and drop all the app names to H3.**

 ## General
 - Anyway to get it to not say "My VAAAA"? — Not really, more trouble than what it's worth.